Milltown Institute of Theology and Philosophy: Jesuit Novitiate

 The origins of the institute can be traced back to 1860, when the Jesuits in Ireland became a separate Province (since 1830 it had been a sub-province).
 A Jesuit Novitiate was established in Milltown Park and the Jesuits established a School of Philosophy (Philosophate) and a School of Theology (Theologate) at Milltown.
 Jesuits studied for secular degrees in University College Dublin (for a time under the control of the Jesuits) and did their religious studies at Milltown, as the National University of Ireland (like the Royal University of Ireland before it) was prohibited from awarding Theology degrees.
 The School of Theology had had an unbroken history at Milltown since 1889, and became a Jesuit Pontifical Faculty in 1932.
-The School of Philosophy moved from Milltown in 1930 to St Stanislaus College, Tullabeg, Co.
-Offaly, became a Jesuit Pontifical Faculty in 1948, and returned to Milltown in 1962.
+The School of Philosophy moved from Milltown in 1930 to St Stanislaus College, Tullabeg, County Offaly, became a Jesuit Pontifical Faculty in 1948, and returned to Milltown in 1962.
 In 1949 land adjacent to Milltown Park was purchased by Rector O'Grady, where Gonzaga College was opened in 1950 and in 1951 the Catholic Workers College (later the National College of Industrial Relations now the National College of Ireland) was set up.

 In the 1960s the public Milltown Lectures were conducted.
 With the decline in vocations, the Milltown Institute was created in 1968.